 Breaking new ground

 Putting this new flow of data to use, probing the complex challenges, and generating new evidence and insight through our Research Partners program is at the heart of our mission to improve fisheries management and ocean stewardship.

 In February, we published the first-ever dataset of global fishing in Science.
 The study reveals that industrial fishing extends over more than half of the global ocean – making fishing’s footprint by area over four times that of agriculture.

 Longline fishing for species such as tuna, shark and billfish, is the most widespread activity globally, detected in 45% of the ocean.
-And most remarkably, just five countries – China, Japan, Spain, South Korea and Taiwan – account for 85% of all high seas fishing.
+And most remarkably, just five countries – China, Japan, Spain, South Korea and Chinese Taipei – account for 85% of all high seas fishing.

 Further studies in 2018 have revealed that wealthy countries dominate industrial fishing at the expense of poorer nations; that without government subsidies and low labor costs, in some cases amounting to slavery, more than half of high seas fishing activity would be unprofitable; and that paradoxically, vessels may fish harder in anticipation of the creation of an MPA.
 And others model global patterns and hotspots of trans-shipment at sea; and the global footprint of pelagic longline fleets, showing that the ranges of tuna and other pelagic species may have contracted due to overfishing.

 All this research draws on and would not have been possible without the novel data made publicly available through the Global Fishing Watch platform.

 We plan to collaborate with more research partners in Europe, South America and Asia-Pacific to generate further science on fishing and its impacts.